Cleft Lip & Palate

 Since the lip and palate develop separately, it is possible for a child to be born with a cleft lip, palate or both.
 Cleft defects occur in about 1 out of every 800 babies.

 Children born with one or both of these conditions usually need the skills of several professionals to manage the problems associated with the defect such as feeding, speech, hearing, and psychological development.
 In most cases, surgery is recommended.
-When surgery is done by an experienced, qualified oral and maxillofacial surgeon such as Dr. Dingman or Dr. Glenn, the results can be quite positive.
+When surgery is done by an experienced, qualified oral and maxillofacial surgeon such as Dr. Dingman, the results can be quite positive.